ksoichiro/gradle-console-reporter/README.md

         // Set this property to false if you want to see console report always. onlyWhenJacocoTaskExecuted true

+        // Set this property to false if you want to see console report
+        // just after each project's jacocoTestReport task.
+        // If set to true, all reports will be shown at the end of builds.
+        // Default is true.
+        reportAfterBuildFinished true

         // Set this property to your custom JacocoReport type task name, if you need.
         // Default is 'jacocoTestReport'.